oshalash38/Objectively-Best-Calendar/phase1/README.txt

-To start the program, if you are using intellij then run the set up the program so that Main.java the class you run.
+To start the program, if you are using intellij then set it up so that Main.java is the class you run.

 Instructions: